 Flexibility is essential to a good plan.
 While it might seem like a family has the perfect plan to prepare for a successful year, even the best plans need to be updated.
 I highly recommend using the method of “agile programming” to keep an eye on family progress and improve on the plan.
 The method of agile programming talks about the importance of communicating about what is going right and wrong.
 Families that use this technique regularly adapt to new problems and constantly evaluating their effectiveness in implementing solutions.
 Learn more about agile programming here…

 The school year doesn’t have to be all fighting and crying.
 With practice and good communication, families can work together to successfully navigate the school year.
-If you or your family want help preparing for the upcoming 2018-19 school year, Chris Koniarczyk is an expert in Denver, CO that works specifically with this issue.
+If you or your family want help preparing for the upcoming 2018-19 school year, Chris Koniarczyk is an expert in Winston-Salem, NC that works specifically with this issue.
 Click here to schedule a free in-person consultation to see if Christopher John Counseling would be a good fit for you.